sarabastian/dev-builder/README.md

 cd frontend
 ```

-Install the inlcuded packages and start the front-end server.
+Install the included packages and start the front-end server.
 ```
 npm install && npm start
 ```